infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 ## Observations on Caregiver behavior wrt Nutrition
 - In some cases in the Ethiopian study [^11] , children were kept unhealthy conditions to appeal to donors and volunteers.
+- Factors impacting children’s nutrition status in care centers [^12] include (Franketal.,1996;vanIJzendoornetal.,2011;TheSt.Petersburg-USAOrphanageResearchTeam,2008)
+		- Inadequate or poor quality of food
+		- inappropriate types of food
+		- inadequate stimulation or attention
+		- improper use of medications
+		- inappropriate feeding practices
+		- poor hygiene and sanitation leading to frequent illness and poor utilization of nutrients
 -
 ## Caregiver Best Practices
 ### Meal Prep